How Important is Customer Service in E-commerce?

 With the constant focus on acquiring new customers, customer service is often an overlooked area of e-commerce.
 Such an approach, however, can eventually lose you money.
 See how important customer service in e-commerce is, and make sure you take appropriate measures to offer outstanding support to your customers.

-Whilst the damage of providing poor, or even non-existent customer service should be quite obvious, it’s important to remember about the benefits of providing great customer service - which include boosting sales in the long run.
+Whilst the damage of providing poor or even non-existent customer service should be quite obvious, it’s important to remember the benefits of providing great customer service – which includes boosting sales in the long run.